cryptocode/blog/content/docs/falsesharing.md

 To something like this:

 ![Cachelines](/blog/images/false-sharing-good.png)

+Of course, `padding` can be replaced by other useful data as long as it doesn't cause false sharing.

 **Thread 1 only cares about `head_index`, while thread 2 only cares about `tail_index`.
 By padding the struct, we ensure that each thread has its own cache line and can thus update its field without invalidating the other thread's cache line.**